e-b-olson/django-postgres-react/README.md

 > **Note**
 >
-> You must wait for the database service to complete it's start-up sequence before moving on to the next step.
+> You must wait for the database service to complete its start-up sequence before moving on to the next step.
 > `LOG:  database system is ready to accept connections`

 ###### Finally, start the other services (django & frontend):